 (For a more general introduction to the world of standup comedy, check out our beginner’s guide to standup in any city.)

-- How do I know if standup comedy is right for me?
+- How do I break into standup comedy in NYC?

-- Where can I find open mics in New York City for new comedians?
+- Where can I find open mics in New York City?